How to Survive 4 Days of SEMA: A Guide for Enthusiasts and Professionals

 Research the Layout and Set Your Priorities

 The Las Vegas Convention Center is enormous, and SEMA fills every hall, annex, and outdoor lot.
-The main show floor is divided into distinct sections: the Central Hall houses major OEM and tech exhibitors, while the North, South, and West halls each carry their own flavour of the aftermarket.
-The outdoor areas — including the SEMA Ignited parking lot displays — add even more ground to cover.
+The main show floor is divided into distinct sections.
+Central Hall covers Racing, Performance, and Hot Rod Alley.
+North Hall is where you find Tools and Restyling.
+West Hall handles Trucks, SUVs, and Off-Road.
+The South Hall carries Future Tech, Restyling, and New Products, including the New Products Showcase.
+The outdoor areas, including the SEMA Ignited parking lot displays, add even more ground to cover.

 Get the official floor map before you fly.
 Study it.
 Mark the booths, product launches, and feature vehicle displays that are non-negotiable for you.
-If you're a suspension specialist, you have different priorities than a detailing professional or a street rod builder.
-A prioritized list prevents you from spending three hours wandering the wheel and tire section when the performance engine pavilion closes at 5 p.m.
+If you're a suspension specialist, your route through this building looks nothing like a detailing professional's or a street rod builder's.
+A prioritized list keeps you from spending three hours in one hall when the thing you came here for is on the other side of the building.

 Book Accommodation Early

 Las Vegas hotels fill fast during SEMA week.
 Rates along the Strip and near the convention center climb sharply as the event approaches.
 Book at least three to four months out.
-Many hotels on or near the Strip run dedicated shuttle services to the convention center, which saves you the cost and stress of daily parking in an already congested area.
+Being within walking distance or a short rideshare of the convention center takes daily transportation logistics off the table entirely.

 Gear Up for the Long Haul